rust-lang/rust/src/doc/rustc-dev-guide/src/the-parser.md

 `Parser` have lifetimes which bind them to the parent `ParseSess`.
 This contains all the information needed while parsing, as well as the `SourceMap` itself.

+## More on Lexical Analysis

+Code for lexical analysis is split between two crates:

+- `rustc_lexer` crate is responsible for breaking a `&str` into chunks constituting tokens.
+Although it is popular to implement lexers as generated finite state machines, the lexer in `rustc_lexer` is hand-written.

+- [`StringReader`] from [libsyntax] integrates `rustc_lexer` with `rustc` specific data structures.
+Specifically, it adds `Span` information to tokens returned by `rustc_lexer` and interns identifiers.

 [libsyntax]: https://doc.rust-lang.org/nightly/nightly-rustc/syntax/index.html
 [rustc_errors]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_errors/index.html
 [ast]: https://en.wikipedia.org/wiki/Abstract_syntax_tree